nest/nestml/doc/syntax.md

 ---------------------------------------------
 Declarations are composed of a non empty list of comma separated names.
 A valid name starts with a letter or underscore or dollar character.
-Further it can contain arbitrary number of letters, numbers and underscores.
+Further it can contain arbitrary number of letters, numbers, underscores, and dollar characters.
 Formally, a valid name satisfies the following regular expression:
 ` ( 'a'..'z' | 'A'..'Z' | '_' | '$' )( 'a'..'z' | 'A'..'Z' | '_' | '0'..'9' | '$' )*`.
+Also names of functions and input ports must satisfy this pattern.
-A type is any of the valid NESTML types.
+The type of the declaration is any valid NESTML type.
 The type of the initialization expression must be compatible to the type of the declaration.
 ```
 <list_of_comma_separated_names> <type> (= initialization_expression)?

 a, b, c real = -0.42
 d integer = 1
+n integer # default value is 0
 e string = "Bob"
 f mV   = -2e12mV
 ```